WeblateOrg/weblate/docs/admin/install/docker.rst

 With dockerized Weblate deployment you can get your personal Weblate instance up and running in seconds.
 All of Weblate's dependencies are already included.
-PostgreSQL is set up as the default database.
+PostgreSQL is set up as the default database and Redis as a caching backend.

 .. include:: steps/hw.rst